 • “You can make even a parrot into a learned political economist – all he must learn are the two words ‘supply’ and ‘demand’.”
 (Anonymous in Samuelson 1973)

 • “You cannot teach a parrot to be an economist simply by teaching it to say ‘supply’ and ‘demand’.”
 (Anonymous in Samuelson 2010)

 The genuine scientists among economists are well aware of the failure of the overarching general equilibrium theory and acknowledge the need for a Paradigm Shift: “There is another alternative: to formulate a completely new research program and conceptual approach.
 As we have seen, this is often spoken of, but there is still no indication of what it might mean.”
 (Ingrao et al. 1990)

-This, though, is not how things play out in economics because the vast majority of economists is either stupid or corrupt or both.
+This, though, is not how things play out in economics because the vast majority of economists are either stupid or corrupt or both.
 Economists either apply willful ignorance or come up with silly excuses.#11 Morgenstern criticized this back in 1941: “In economics we should strive to proceed, wherever we can, exactly according to the standards of the other, more advanced, sciences, where it is not possible, once an issue has been decided, to continue to write about it as if nothing had happened.”

 Refuted theories are not discarded but stubbornly recycled in Econ 101.
 The disgrace of economics consists of teaching generation after generation approaches that are provably false at the level of elementary algebra.#12